Frank Feighan

-Frank Feighan (/ˈfiːən/; born 4 July 1962) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Sligo–Leitrim constituency since 2020, and previously from 2007 to 2016 for the Roscommon–South Leitrim constituency.
+Frank Feighan (/ˈfiːən/; born 4 July 1962) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for Sligo–Leitrim since the 2020 general election, and previously from 2007 to 2016 for Roscommon–South Leitrim.
 He has served as a Minister of State at the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation since November 2025, and previously as Minister of State at the Department of Health from July 2020 to December 2022.
 He served as a Senator for the Administrative Panel from 2002 to 2007 and from 2016 to 2020, after being nominated by the Taoiseach.

 Early and personal life

 Feighan was born in Sligo in 1962, but is a native of Boyle, County Roscommon.
 He is married and has two children.
 He lives in Sligo with his family.

 He took part in the RTÉ charity show, You're a Star in 2006 to raise funds for a children's charity.

 In 2008, Feighan appeared on The Irish Times list of TDs with notable private portfolios.
 Ownership of multiple properties in addition to shares in mining companies, along with shares in financial institutions are listed.